-Trump and Biden clash over reopening plans, former VP won't rule out more shutdowns
+Trump, Biden clash over reopening plans, former VP won't rule out more shutdowns

-The former vice president said there should be standards governing future closures
+Former vice president said there should be standards governing future closures

 When asked whether he had ruled out future shutdowns, Biden said no, but added that there should be standards governing potential closures.